Rokiis1/roadmap/5.Module/dynamic_techniques.md

 **Explanation:**

 Collaborative User Story Writing involves the team working together to write user stories, which are descriptions of a software feature from an end-user perspective.
-This collaborative process helps ensure that all perspectives are considered and that the resulting software meets the needs of all stakeholders.

 **Key Concepts:**